jeanmi151/gaia/README.md

 ## the problem

 The SDI data admin's life looks like and enless quest for consistency.
 He/she has to deal with loosely linked and perpetually moving datas, metadatas, services and maps published on numerous platforms.
-However, all this information is based on standards.
-However, all this information is based on standards.
-Most of the tests that the admin does manually can be automated.
+However, all this information is structured according to OGC standards.
+Thus most of the tests that the admin does manually can be automated.
 And most of the information, even if it comes from different platforms, can be presented in a synthetic way to obtain an ongoing evaluation of the problems, and save a lot of time on corrections.

 ## the response